hdlugas/MZsearch/README.md

 --reference_spectrum_ID: The identifier of the reference spectrum to be plotted.
 Default: first reference spectrum in reference_data.

---chromatography_platform: either 'HRMS' or 'LRMS'.
+--chromatography_platform: either 'HRMS' or 'NRMS'.

 --similarity_measure: Options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

 --spectrum_preprocessing_order: The HRMS spectrum preprocessing transformations and the order in which they are to be applied.
 Note that these transformations are applied prior to computing similarity scores.
 Format must be a string with 2-4 characters chosen from W, C, M, L representing weight-factor-transformation, cleaning (i.e. centroiding and noise removal), matching, and low-entropy transformation.
 For example, if \'WCM\' is passed, then each spectrum will undergo a weight factor transformation, then cleaning, and then matching.
 Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of HRMS data.
-Default: FCNMWL for HRMS and FNLW for LRMS .
+Default: FCNMWL for HRMS and FNLW for NRMS .

 --high_quality_reference_library: True/False flag indicating whether the reference library is considered to be of high quality.
 If True, then the spectrum preprocessing transformations of filtering and noise removal are performed only on the query spectrum/spectra.
 If False, all spectrum preprocessing transformations specified will be applied to both the query and reference spectra.
 Default: False.